 Be careful with fire!

-Although lighting causes many fires on public land, often the most disastrous and damaging fires to resources and property are those caused by careless persons.
+Although lightning causes many fires on public land, often the most disastrous and damaging fires to resources and property are those caused by careless persons.
 Rangelands can be destroyed by thoughtlessness or indifference on the part of anyone - hunter, camper, local resident or traveler.
 It's up to all of us to protect our lands from fire.
 So, please crush out your smokes and drown your campfires.

 Rockhounding, like most other outdoor activities, is not without certain hazards.

 Rattlesnakes may be found in certain areas during the warm months.
 Watch out for them in rock slides and around damp areas, under old buildings and ledges.
 Prompt medical attention is always advisable if bitten.

 Rockhounds may unknowingly create hazards through careless digging.
 Deep or steep sided pits or trenches should be filled in upon completion of digging, as they pose a hazard to both man and beast.